open-telemetry/opentelemetry-php-contrib/src/Utils/Test/README.md

 ### TraceStructureAssertionTrait

-The `TraceStructureAssertionTrait` provides a method to assess if spans match an expected trace structure.
+The `TraceStructureAssertionTrait` provides methods to assess if spans match an expected trace structure.
 It's particularly useful for testing complex trace hierarchies and relationships between spans.

 Key features:
 - Support for hierarchical span relationships